CTL Instructor Handbook

 Grade Changes

-Policies regarding grade changes may be seen in the current course catalog for undergraduate grade changes and graduate grade changes.
+Policies regarding grade changes are available in the current course catalog for undergraduate grade changes and graduate grade changes.

 Faculty-Initiated Grade Changes